uncleLian/vue2-native/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8084 or localhost:8086
+# serve with hot reload at localhost:8084
 npm run dev

 # build for production with minification
-npm run build
+npm run build（File in the docs folder）
 ```

 ## 捐赠